 Summary of public consultation and participation with local organizations and the residents of the nearby communities, including a schedule of upcoming community events and information sessions.

 Any other details on Water use or Waste disposal requested by the Board by November 1st of the year being reported.

+Schedule C: Security Schedule Milestones

+The Security milestones referred to in Part C, Item 1 shall include: